statgen-esalq/StatGenESALQ_App/README.md

 **PS:** [Why "main" and not "master"](https://www.zdnet.com/article/github-to-replace-master-with-main-starting-next-month/#:~:text=GitHub%20repositories%20are%20where%20users,of%20a%20source%20code%20repository.&text=1%2C%202020%2C%20any%20new%20repositories,master%2C%22%20the%20company%20said.).

-Because this shiny App is made using [Golem](https://golemverse.org/), it works like a package and the dependencies will be automatically installed.
+It will require that the dependencies packages are already installed.

 * (Public access) Install [Docker](https://www.docker.com/get-started) and access the app via container: